django/deps/draft/simplified-routing-syntax.rst

 		path('articles/<int:year>/<int:month>/<int:day>/', views.article_detail),
 	]

-The ``path()`` argument would also accept arguments without a convertor prefix, in which case the convertor would default to "string", accepting any text except a ``'/'``.
+The ``path()`` argument would also accept arguments without a converter prefix, in which case the converter would default to "string", accepting any text except a ``'/'``.

 For example: